norjs/manager-service/README.md

 }
 ```

-Where `./backend` and `./frontend` are directories with standard `package.json` and correct NPM rules for installing,
+Where `./backend` and `./frontend` are directories with standard `package.json` files and correct NPM rules for
-starting and stoping the service.
+installing and starting the service.

 Please note, that if you use `backend` or `frontend`, that will be recognized as a local NPM package name.

+#### Installing services

+If you're using NPM dependencies directly, you may not need to run the install step at all.
+Of course, you'll need to
+use `npm install` then.

-Then running `nor-manager-service install` will run the install command for each service in the development mode.
+Running `nor-manager-service install` will run the install command for each service in the development mode.

+`nor-manager-service install production` will do the same in a production mode.

+#### Starting services

-Also `nor-manager-service start` will start each service and open a combined console for each.
+`nor-manager-service start` will start each service in a development mode and open a combined console for each.

+`nor-manager-service start production` will do the same in a production mode.

+#### Using with the package.json

 You may combine this as a single root `./package.json`: